PedanticHacker/ReChess/README.md

 1. Make sure you have Python 3.13 installed.
 If not, read below:

     - For Windows, [click here to download Python 3.13 installer](https://www.python.org/ftp/python/3.13.1/python-3.13.1-amd64.exe)
     - For Linux, execute `sudo apt-get install python3.13` in the terminal or execute a command applicable for the package manager of your distro
     - For macOS, [click here to download Python 3.13 installer](https://www.python.org/ftp/python/3.13.1/python-3.13.1-macos11.pkg)

 2. Install required packages by executing this command in the terminal from within ReChess's top-level directory:

 ```bash
 pip install -r requirements.txt
 ```

+:point_right: On macOS, *pip* commands are written as `pip3`.

 3. Launch ReChess by executing this command in the terminal from within ReChess's top-level directory:

 ```bash
 python main.py
 ```

+:point_right: On macOS, *python* commands are written as `python3`.

-4. Start playing by:
+4. Start playing by doing this:

     - Click a piece to see its legal moves.
     - Click a legal square to make your move.